Victorian Railways S type carriage: The Intercapital Daylight (ABS & Lounge/Club Car)

 In September 1956, car 9AS was similarly altered internally to become 3ABS.
 However, the car was not repainted into the Overland colour scheme.
 This car was occasionally used on the Overland service to replace one of the other two, but for the most part its conversion was for the new The Daylight service running from Melbourne to Albury.

 This new train, which had been introduced on 26 March 1956, initially ran only three days per week; to Albury on one day, then running back to Melbourne/Sydney the next.
 From 24 September the trains ran daily except Sunday, and the Melbourne half ran non-stop.
 The train towards Sydney ran in the early morning and connected at Albury, then turned on the Wodonga triangle and stabled until time to meet the arrival from Sydney and run back to Melbourne.

 This train also included the former Parlor Car, now renamed the Lounge Car, in its eight-carriage standard consist.
 In 1958 the car was renamed again, this time to the Club Car (not to be confused with the three Overland Club Cars built in 1970).

 Notably, around this time the Z type carriages were introduced; these were of a similar design but with a saloon layout internally, with two rows of seats either side of a central walkway in lieu of compartments.

 Upgraded bogies

 From the late 1950s, the S fleet were provided with upgraded bogies; Tanjil for instance was refitted at Newport Workshops and re-entered service on 4 June 1959.

+By 1987 the original fabricated S car bogies needed replacement, and were being progressively swapped out for recycled bogies from withdrawn Harris cars.
+The Commonwealth bogies were numbered VCP1-100, and were distinguished by a double spring next under each side of the bolster.
+Mainline bogies were numbered VMP101-200 and were similar but featured bogie-mounted brake cylinders.
+Vickers-Ruwolt bogies, as used under the N cars, were numbered VVBP201-400.
+Ex-Harris bogies had single spring nests and were coded VHP401-500, and original Spirit bogies were VSP501-600 and designed with leaf springs rather than coils in the centre.